 Here’s the main three YouTube channels/series I’ve checked out recently and their latest videos:

 Jess and Gabriel Conte

 Annnnd, I’ve also just finished watching A.D Kingdom and Empire.
 So educational yet so thrilling!
 Next up, The Bible.

 I feel like my latest choices of entertainment have been way more productive in terms of building my relationship with God this lent, and I don’t have an urge to flip on New Girl as much as I used to.
 To be fair (and honest), it’s not the most encouraging show to build your faith on.
 The past couple weeks have made me reconsider what I find entertaining, especially as I grow older and become more conscientious of what I consume.

 P.S.
 2 years ago I gave up Netflix completely for 81 days, and it changed my life.
 Stop by that post!

 Thanks for reading y’all!
 What are you watching on YouTube?
-I’d love to check out some content that’s equally as encouraging or perhaps even some that’s different from what I’ve been getting used to!
+I’d love to check out some content that’s as encouraging or perhaps even some that’s different from what I’ve gotten used to!